Redislabs-Solution-Architects/workshop-banking-modernization/processor/README.md

 ## The Scenario

 You're building the backend for a banking app.
 Transactions are streaming in every few seconds.

-Your job is to process them and power the UI.
+Your job is to store them using Redis's native data structures so each query is instant:
+- No filtering through raw data
+- No sorting at query time
+- Data is stored ready to serve

-The [`consumer.py`](consumer.py) already reads from the Redis Stream and calls your modules with the transaction.
-You just need to complete the TODOs in each module.
+The [`consumer.py`](consumer.py) already reads from the Redis Stream and calls your modules.
+You just complete the TODOs.

 ---